 Idaho Private Investigator Licensing Requirements

-Currently, there are no private investigator licensing requirements in the state of Idaho.
-A business license may be required.
+Currently, there is no private investigator licensing requirement in the state of Idaho.
+However, a business license may be required.

 In addition, other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
 Check the state licensing website for more information.

 Idaho Private Investigator Associations

 Professional Private Investigators Association of Idaho (PPIAI) – The PPIAI website provides information and resources for existing and aspiring private eyes.

 Training Resources – Improve your chances of getting licensed by completing a professional degree program, training course, or home study course.
 Learn what options are available to get the investigative knowledge necessary to get licensed and begin your career.